sebne89/reactar/README.md

 * Open reactar in XCode (/reactar/ios/ReactAR.xcodeproj)
 * Change Signature and Bundle Identifier: Replace every digit in the Bundle Identifier with an own, random number, for more details, take a look at the following screenshot
 * Build & Run Application on your device
+* Building might take some time
+* You might need to trust the app on your device.
+Follow the instructions shown in XCode or on your device

 <img
 		width="1200"